kathirKarthik001/Book-it/README.md

 ## Features

-- **User Authentication**: Users can register, login, and manage their accounts securely.
+- **User Authentication**: Role based authentication, users can register, login, and manage their accounts securely.
 - **Hall Booking**: Users can browse available halls, book them for events, and manage their bookings.
 - **Mailing System**: Integrated mailing system for sending notifications to users regarding booking status updates and other relevant information.
-- **Scheduled Jobs**: Scheduled jobs are used to automate tasks such as updating booking statuses and sending reminders.
+- **Scheduled Jobs**: Scheduled jobs are used to automate the task of updating booking statuses.

 ## Technologies Used